 Figure 6.
 The New User Message is a great place to reach out to new volunteers as well as provide instructions on the registration process.

 There is a fourth message on this page that allows you to add a Join Code Message to the Join Code page of the new user registration wizard.
 This message space can be used to explain to your users how to enter a join code on the page in order to be joined into a special User Group.
 For more information on join codes and user groups, please see part 4 of this guide on Creating and Managing User Groups.
-If (and only if) your site uses join codes, DO NOT LEAVE THIS MESSAGE BLANK.
+If your site uses join codes, DO NOT LEAVE THIS MESSAGE BLANK.
+If your site does not use join codes at all, you may leave this area blank.

 Next, you can customize your users' experience by editing the User Form, a series of questions the user is asked when creating a user account in your VolunteerHub site (i.e., the new volunteer application).